Check PHP Version and Install on Ubuntu 24.04

 Bugs: https://bugs.launchpad.net/ubuntu/+filebug

-The most reliable way of finding out what version of PHP is used for that specific website is to use the phpinfo() function, which prints various information about the PHP server, including its version.
+The most reliable way of finding out what version of PHP is used for a specific website is to use the phpinfo() function.
+This prints various information about the PHP server, including its version.

-To use this step to find the PHP version, create a file called phpinfo.php in the web server’s root directory.
-Typically at the location below:
+To use this step to find the PHP version, create a file called phpinfo.php in your web server’s root directory.
+This is typically located here:

 sudo nano /var/www/html/phpinfo.php

-Copy and paste the line below in the file, then save the file and exit.
+Copy and paste the line below into the file, then save and close it.

 <?php phpinfo( ); ?>

-Next, open your browser, go to localhost/phpinfo.php or your domain name (example.com/phpinfo.php), and the version of the PHP server will be displayed on your screen:
+Next, open your browser and go to localhost/phpinfo.php or your domain name (example.com/phpinfo.php).
+The PHP server version will be displayed on your screen:

 Find out what PHP modules are installed